• Skip to primary navigation

 Sign up with as many survey panels as possible.

-To get the most out of the survey-taking experience and to find out which panels work best for you, sign up with as many survey panels as you can when you first start out, especially the most popular ones.
+To get the most out of the survey-taking experience and find out which panels work best for you, sign up with as many survey panels as possible when you first start out, especially the most popular ones.

-It can be overwhelming at first, but it gives you the best results.
+It can be overwhelming initially, but it gives you the best results.

 They only list the legitimate survey panels on their website, so you know you won’t be in danger of getting scammed (there are many survey websites out there that are not safe and some that even require you to pay them to use their services, so you have to be careful when searching for survey panels to join through regular search engines).

-The important point to remember is to find the ones that work best for you and focus on those in the end.
+The important point to remember is to find the ones that work best for you and focus on those.

-Some top panels I recommend starting out with: Survey Junkie, Opinion Outpost, and LifePoints.
+Some top panels I recommend to start with Survey Junkie, Opinion Outpost, and LifePoints.

 Always fill out your profile surveys and remember to update them.

-Filling out profile surveys can be very time-consuming depending on the survey panel, but it’s well worth it to do so.
+Filling out profile surveys can be very time-consuming depending on the survey panel, but doing so is well worth it.
 It’s best to do it right after signing up with a survey panel to get it out of the way.

 Filling out profiles increases the number of surveys you will receive because the panel will know more about you.